Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Melee/Ranged Weapons settings popout style changed a bit, added a wrap box.
 - Skills which are affected by advantage or penaties now have tooltip markers to indicate it.
 - Added experimental SL system and custom roll parsing sheet workers, these are hidden and dont interfere with the base page.

--- Added many more integrated talents ~75% of RAW in experimental mode

 August 25th 2021 v1.52